 - Buy at one of our recommended best places to buy lab-grown diamonds.
 We all highly rated these, and you’ll find the most extensive inventory of the highest-quality diamonds at the lowest possible prices without sacrificing customer service or the buying experience.
 Scroll down to see our list of the best lab-grown diamond jewelers.

 - Shop during a sale or use a discount code to save on your fluorescent lab diamond purchase (or any lab diamond).
 See our list of current sales, deals, and discounts on diamonds.

 Some lab-grown diamonds may be slightly discolored due to their high fluorescence levels, while others may appear brighter and more vibrant in certain lighting conditions.
 Additionally, it’s also essential to look at other aspects, such as clarity, cut, and carat weight, before making your purchase decision.

 In Summary: When shopping for a fluorescent lab-grown diamond, look for stones with a low color grade for the least impact.
 Or for a higher color grade for the most significant savings, but make sure the diamond does not appear cloudy or milky.
 To be safe, consider a diamond on the low end of the fluorescence scale.
-And always opt for lab-grown diamonds to save compared to mined ones, buy only from recommended retailers, and look out for sales.
+Always opt for lab-grown diamonds to save compared to mined ones, buy only from recommended retailers, and look out for sales.

 Lab-grown diamond fluorescence FAQs